Serious Question: Why Does My Hair Look Greasy Right After I Wash It?

 Dobson believes that allowing your hair to air-dry naturally is not only potentially damaging (this is because hair is at its most fragile and prone to breakage when wet), but it could be a reason why it appears oilier than usual: “When you blow-dry your hair, it disperses the natural oils through the root to tip — and closes the hair cuticle,” she explains.

-Kingsley agrees that a gentle blowdry can help smooth down the hair cuticle, making hair more sleek and minimizing tangles.
-In fact, she prefers not leaving the scalp damp for long periods — and especially not overnight. “[An oil-rich], humid environment can encourage the overgrowth of the yeasts that live naturally on our scalps, potentially triggering dandruff,” says Kingsley.
+Kingsley agrees that a gentle blowdry can help smooth down the hair cuticle, making hair more sleek and minimising tangles.
+In fact, she prefers not leaving the scalp damp for long periods — and certainly not overnight. “[An oil-rich], humid environment can encourage the overgrowth of the yeasts that live naturally on our scalps, potentially triggering dandruff,” says Kingsley.

 AdvertisementADVERTISEMENT